HSRLCLab/SmartFactory_MQTTCommunication/README.md

 ## Tools and Technologies

-The Source-code is written in C++ with the help of the following tools;
+The Source-code is written in C++.
+To achieve this project, the following listed tools and technologies were used.

 ### Doxygen
 Doxygen is used for the documentation of the sourcecode